 This gear set will be a combined PVE and PVP set, much like Guile, with both PVE and PVP rolls available.
-This set has an extra rerollable stat on weapon and chest armor, compared to Guile, and is a considerable upgrade for DPS and tank classes.
+This set has an extra rerollable stat on weapon and chest armor, compared to Misery, and is a considerable upgrade for DPS and tank classes.

-Gather all the materials for the Visionmaker weapon from PvP Boxes, battleground merchants (both Bellicarium and Killing Spree), Cede token shop, and/or dungeons such as Ruinous Manor (Normal and Hard), Shadow Sanguinary (Hard), Lilith’s Keep (Normal and Hard), and Sky Cruiser Endeavor (Hard).
-Each Ambush +15 piece may cost 500k-1 million gold or more depending on enchanting luck.
+Gather all the materials for the Deathwrack (VM9) weapon from PvP Battleground Boxes, Hold token shop, and/or dungeons such as Velik’s Hold (Normal and Hard Mode), Velik’s Sanctuary (Normal and Hard Mode), Timescape (Normal Mode) and Demokron Factory (Hard Mode).
+Each Deathwrack +15 piece may cost 500k-1 million gold or more, depending on enchanting luck.
 Good luck and may RNG be on your side!

 Updated for “Go Berserk!” progression by Floss.